lucied-w/biofeedback-concept-paper/README.md

 ### Code

 Analysis was conducted using R version 4.3.1.
-The main results are reported here, but can also be run indepdently by downloading the data files and the biofeedback-concept-paper.R script.
+The main results are reported here, but can also be run indepdently by downloading the data files (in the /data folder) and the biofeedback-concept-paper.R script.

 ### Study Design